 Both practices banned by Art.
-5 (a) also harm competing businesses as gatekeepers' pooling of user data across different services and markets can lead to significant economies of scope13, which undermines the contestability of their CPS.
+5 (a) also harm competing businesses as gatekeepers' pooling of user data across different services and markets can lead to significant economies of scope12, which undermines the contestability of their CPS.
 Also, automatically signing users into adjacent services practically amounts to a bundling strategy that can put business rivals at a competitive disadvantage.

 The weakness of this obligation is that the ban on combining users' personal data or on signing them into multiple services would not apply in case the user explicitly consented to these practices.
-It is common practice among gatekeepers to extensively use manipulative choice architectures to get user consent.
-For example, consumers' behavioural biases are exploited to push them to consent to data collection and processing14 or deliberately stop them from unsubscribing from services.15 Often, users would have made other decisions had the choice architecture been more balanced.
+It is common practice among gatekeepers to extensively use manipulative user interface designs (so-called "dark patterns") to get user consent.
+For example, consumers' behavioural biases are exploited to push them to consent to data collection and processing13 or deliberately stop them from unsubscribing from services.14 Often, users would have made other decisions had the choice architecture been more balanced.

 Law makers must ensure that gatekeepers do not circumvent the ban on combining user data or on signing them into multiple services by obtaining user consent via unfair means.
 To ensure this, the anti-circumvention rule laid down in Art.
-11 must be supplemented with provisions preventing gatekeepers from obtaining end user consent by exploiting consumer's behavioural biases via manipulative choice architectures (see vzbv comment on Art.
+11 must be supplemented with provisions preventing gatekeepers from obtaining end user consent by exploiting consumer's behavioural biases via manipulative interface design architectures (see vzbv comment on Art.
 11 below).